 I was encouraged to think this might be possible by the simplicity of the way people with musical ears recognize and remember melodies.
 They do so in terms of skeleton melody lines consisting of sequences of pitch intervals going up and down from a starting pitch, independent of the actual starting pitch, of durations of notes and rests, of rhythm, and of music notation.
-Skeleton melody lines are directly playable on the piano because pitch intervals on the piano are measured in half tones, the pitch intervals played by adjacent piano keys.
+Pitch intervals are measured in half tones, the intervals played by adjacent piano keys, so skeleton melody lines are directly playable on the piano.